Xiddoc/Hypixel/README.md

 # Hypixel
-A remake of the Hypixel server, the (currently) biggest Minecraft server.
+A remake of the Hypixel server, the largest Minecraft server (as of now).
 The plugin might not include small details such as Mystery Boxes, although it does encompass most minigames (such as Bedwars, Duels, etc.).